erkyrath/quixe/README.txt

 the browser.

 Quixe currently supports text buffer and grid windows, character and line input, timers, and hyperlinks.
-It does not (yet) support graphics, sound, or style hints.
+Experimental graphics support has just been added.
+It does not (yet) support sound or style hints.

 You can save and restore games.
 If your browser supports the HTML5 local-storage feature, the save files will be available from one browser